 Los Angeles Toxicology Lab Sued for Alleged Kickback Schemes; Complaint Proceeds Past the Motion to Dismiss

 A former sales rep filed a qui tam complaint under the Federal and California False Claims Acts and the California Fraud Insurance Prevention Act, blowing the whistle on Pacific Toxicology Lab (PacTox) for various alleged kickback schemes involving medical practices that use the lab.
-The whistleblower alleges that the lab illegally induced the practices to refer Medicare and Medicaid patients by:
+The complaint alleges that the lab illegally induced the practices to refer Medicare and Medicaid patients by:

 - Performing lab tests on the practices’ commercial patients at a “loss leader” rate, and then allowing the MDs to bill for those tests as though they had been performed in-office;